Covid-19 Frequently Asked questions

 We do not manufacture these test kit products, we only distribute them.

-All medical devices have to follow a standard testing and certification process before they can be sold in the EU.
+All medical devices have to follow a standard testing and certification process before they can be sold in the UK and EU.

 The Flowflex SARS-Cov-2 Antigen Rapid Test Kits for Covid-19 have been through this process and are CE marked.